 Budget friendly meals are on the menu these days so we do what we can, right?

 For this recipe, I’ve used Mexican chorizo by Cacique.
-It’s a raw sausage tube you will usually find near the other raw sausage in the grocery store.
+It’s raw sausage in a plastic tube and you will usually find it near the other raw sausage in the grocery store.

-Spanish chorizo is more like a cured sausage, like a tube of summer sausage, smoked sausage or kielbasa.
-You can always use that instead, but your picadillo will have a different texture.
-Definitely give it a try, though!
+Spanish chorizo, unlike this chorizo, is more like a cured sausage, like a tube of summer sausage, smoked sausage or kielbasa.
+You can always use that instead, but the texture will be different.
+Definitely give it a try, though, if you have some available!

 Have a browse at all

-If you can’t find this chorizo, pick up a tube of regular breakfast sausage like Jimmy Dean’s.
-You can make your own chorizo by spicing it up.
+If you can’t find this Mexican chorizo, pick up a tube of regular breakfast sausage like Jimmy Dean’s.
+You can make your own by spicing it up.
 Check out my Homemade Chorizo recipe.

 Is Mexican chorizo cooked?

-Mexican chorizo is raw.
-You need to fully cook it before eating.
+Mexican chorizo is raw when you buy it.
+It needs to be fully cooked before eating.

 Just wash it.
 No questions.

-A tube is only $1.33 at our store so we pick up several of them at the same time.
+A tube of chorizo is only about $1.50 at our store so we pick up several of them at the same time.
 I love mixing it with eggs for breakfast.
 Be sure to check out my list of recipes using chorizo.

-Chorizo Picadillo Tacos on a BudgetTap to leave a star rating
+Chorizo and Potatoes Mexican BreakfastTap to leave a star rating

 For more information, be sure to check the recipe details in the attached 24Bite® post.